Welcome

 And it's all under the umbrella of "asexual."
 And of course, some people identify that way and others—who have exactly the same libido, desire, and attraction—do not.

 I can only tell you what ace means to ME and why I think I'm on that spectrum.
 There are people like me who enjoy sex and partake in almost as much as they can get as often as they can get it.
 I feel attraction, but it is usually very aesthetic and appreciative until/unless there is a lot of enthusiasm coming from the person toward me.
-But when people talk to me about being horny or needing sex or talk about how their desire for sex is starting to short-circuit their rational thinking, I don't experience this feeling.
+But when people talk to me about being horny or needing sex or talk about how their desire for sex is starting to short-circuit their rational thinking, or like it is a powerful hunger, I don't experience this feeling.

 It helps to think about wanting sex like wanting food.
 It's not a perfect analogy, but it's good enough to be a load-bearing metaphor.
 It's not that I don't eat.
 It's not that I don't enjoy eating.
 It's not that I don't think good food is delicious.
 It's just that I don't get hungry.